bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el54">54.
 Node.js: Directory creation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>You can use the function that implements the DELETE method as a blueprint
+for the MKCOL method.
+When no file is found, try to create a directory with mkdir.
+When a directory exists at that path, you can return a 204 response so that directory creation requests are idempotent.
+If a nondirectory file exists here, return an error code.
+Code 400 (“bad request”) would be appropriate.</p>

 <pre>
 // This code won't work on its own, but is also included in the
 // js/file_server.js file, which defines the whole system.<br>